Samsonsjarkal/LLAP/README.md

 copyright (c) 2017 Nanjing University rights reserved.

 ## Contact
 More than our own work, we are excited about others using our work to advance the state of the art.
-If our work helps you in your work or want to cooperate with us, please [let us know](kesun@smail.nju.edu.cn) and cite [our paper](https://cs.nju.edu.cn/ww/papers/mobicom16_ultrasound.pdf).
+If our work helps you in your work or you want to cooperate with us, please [let us know](kesun@smail.nju.edu.cn) and cite [our paper](https://cs.nju.edu.cn/ww/papers/mobicom16_ultrasound.pdf).

 GitHub:[https://github.com/Samsonsjarkal](https://github.com/Samsonsjarkal/LLAP)